British Marine: Existing trade agreements if the UK leaves the EU without a deal

 Without arrangements to maintain preferences, trade will take place on World Trade Organisation (WTO) terms.

-Full UK Government latest Guidence – Updated 21 February 2019
+Full UK Government latest Guidence available here – Updated 21 February 2019